General Information:

 Socialising:

-As with most mustelids, polecats breed in seasons.
+As with most mustelids, polecats breed in seasons; jills enter oestrus under the influence of light..
 If you're spaying a female polecat, we advise you do this out of season.
-The breeding season of the European polecat is between March and May, but some individuals may be different, so it's imperative you lookout out for the signs that your female is in season.
+The breeding season of the European polecat is between March and May in the Northern Hemisphere, but some individuals may be different.
+It's imperative you lookout out for the signs that your female is in season, such as a swollen vulva.

 You can neuter your polecats at around 6 months old.

 Neutering may improve behaviour and odour.
-Please bare in mind, as we say, you cannot neuter the polecat out of a polecat hybrid.
+Please bare in mind, you cannot neuter the polecat out of a polecat, as we say.

 Diet: